yamcs/yamcs/docs/server-manual/services/instance/timeline-service.rst

 Timeline Service
 ================

-This services enables Timeline and Activity-related functionalities.
+This services enables :doc:`Timeline <../../timeline/index>` and Activity-related functionalities.

 The Yamcs Timeline provides a visual, chronological overview of mission events.
 It can also be used to schedule activities for future execution.